wayawolf/WayaWolfCoin/README.md

 For more information, as well as an immediately useable, binary version of the WayaWolfCoin client sofware, see http://www.wayawolfcoin.org.

+linux users to need to chmod -R 0777 the source folder then compile.

 License
 -------